01 of 03

-The Mr. Toad ride is based on the hapless character from The Wind in the Willows.
+The Mr. Toad ride is based on the character from The Wind in the Willows.
 Riders accompany J. Thaddeus Toad, Esq., a poor driver who takes his passengers on a wild trip through scenes from the stories.
 Of all the rides at Disneyland, Mr. Toad (along with Roger Rabbit) is the most like being inside a cartoon.

 Then things get even worse.
 Police are in pursuit.
 You're wondering why you ever got into the vehicle with the demented toad.
-And that's before you crash through a scaffolding and ignite an explosion.
+And that's before you crash through scaffolding and ignite an explosion.
 Arrested and sentenced, you have to find a way to escape.

 What You Need to Know

 We polled 248 of our readers to find out what they think about Mr. Toad.
 85% of them said it's a must-do or ride if you have time.

 - Restrictions: No height restrictions.
 Children under age seven years must be accompanied by a person age 14 years or older.

 - Recommended for: Good for families, but might be a bit too much for very small children

 - Fun factor: Medium